vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Keep your face always toward the sunshine—and shadows will fall behind you." - Walt Whitman "Don’t count the days, make the days count." - Muhammad Ali "Hardships often prepare ordinary people for an extraordinary destiny." - C.S.
-Lewis "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt "Don’t be pushed around by the fears in your mind.
+Lewis "Don’t be pushed around by the fears in your mind.
 Be led by the dreams in your heart."
 "When the going gets tough, the tough get going."
 "Believe you can, and you're halfway there." - Theodore Roosevelt